-Ideally, braking should be applied in variable ratios depending on how fast you are going, a general rule would be to apply more front brakes at higher speeds especially if your bike sports a disc brake as it offers much more power in terms of stopping when compared to the usual drum brakes.
-However, if you are riding in the rain, you would notice that the disc brakes does not have the bite that it had before the rain started, which would be a good thing as otherwise it would lock up the wheels every time you apply the brakes..
-This because the pads and the disc surface become wet, thereby losing their effectiveness, which you can solve by applying the brakes lightly while riding.
-This is where a rear drum brake would shine..
-Since the drum brakes are sealed, they stop better in the wet.
+Ideally, braking should be applied in variable ratios depending on how fast you are going.
+A general rule would be to apply more front brakes at higher speeds especially if your bike sports a disc brake as it offers much more power in terms of stopping when compared to the usual drum brakes.

-Usage of disc brake is very effective but also very dangerous in inexperienced hands; by using both the brakes simultaneously accidents can be avoided.
+Nowadays most motorcycles come with disc brakes.
+Usage of disc brakes is very effective but also very dangerous in inexperienced hands; by using both the brakes simultaneously accidents can be avoided.
 Rider can learn how to use all the brakes by practicing.
-The judgment of braking can be learned by practicing on short roads or empty roads.(Please do not practice in public or in heavy traffic, not near to hospitals or schools, that may disturb or harm others, it is also recommended to use proper gear while riding the bike).
+The judgment of braking can be learned by practicing on short, empty roads.(Please do not practice in public or in heavy traffic, not near hospitals or schools, that may disturb or harm others.
+It is also recommended to use proper gear while riding the bike).
 It is very necessary to learn when to apply the brakes.
 Gentle braking should be applied at the time of turns.
-Traction is generally less at the time of turn because bike is leaning, if rider’s always performs hard braking then the consequence can be unpredictable.
+Traction is generally less at the time of turn because the bike is leaning.
+And if during this moment you apply hard brakes, the consequence can be unpredictable.

 Speed is the most important criteria which a rider should keep in his mind.
 At high speed the vehicles actual weight increases by some amount due to something known as downforce, which is created due to the wind.

 We don’t have specific tool to measure the braking pattern.
-But on judgment and practice we can guess the braking ratio.
-The first thing we would recommend you, is to learn the brakes limits, try to understand what force would make the wheels lock on an empty ground at low speeds, try it on muddy ground too at really low speeds with riding gear and learn how to recover from this lock up.
-This would teach you what kind of force you should never apply under any circumstance.
+But on judgment and practice we can identify the braking ratio of our motorcycle.
+The first thing we would recommend you is to learn the brake limits – try to understand what force would make the wheels lock on an empty ground at low speeds – then try it on muddy ground too at really low speeds with riding gear and learn how to recover from this lock up.
+This would teach you what would be an optimum braking force at all times of riding.

 – Chinmay Dangre